 But what about the rest of the Ediacaran critters?
 Seilacher argued that these organisms formed their own clade (Vendozoa or Vendobionta) separate from Metazoa.
-However, the patterning of these bodies are more like animal growth than most other multicellular animals: indeed, having a "front" and "back" in some forms suggests at least some HOX genes were present.
+However, the patterning of these bodies are more like animal growth than most other multicellular animals: indeed, having a "front" and "back" throughout development in some forms suggests at least some HOX genes were present.
 Recent work by S. Xiao and M. Laflamme suggests that different Ediacaran forms represent different stem-group parts of the metazoan tree.
 (In fact, under this model, the ancestors of the bilaterians would have passed through an "Ediacaran biota" phase.)

 Kimberella: One of the Ediacaran organisms stands out as being neither a cnidarian nor a "vendobiont"- type animal, but a probably crown-group bilaterian.
 This is Kimberella (commonly preserved as a belly print, but occasionally preserved showing the top surface).
 It is often associated with scrape marks suggesting a radula scraping up algae from the algal mat.
 Based on the preserved data, Kimberella appears to be a stem-mollusk, sharing some but not all traits common to the concestor of living Mollusca.
 In particular, it appears to have: